 Rainbow Table Attack Limitations and Countermeasures

 To defend against rainbow table attacks, it’s essential to use unique, random salts for each password hash.
-Additionally, using slow, memory-hard hashing algorithms (such as bcrypt, scrypt, or Argon2) can help increase the time and resources required for password cracking, making attacks less feasible.
+Additionally, slow, memory-hard hashing algorithms (such as bcrypt, scrypt, or Argon2) can help increase the time and resources required for password cracking, making attacks less feasible.

 Rule-based Attacks